DNS and Routing for Service Tunnels

 2. Publish a service only available over a tunnel

-Publishing services in Banyan typically entails using public DNS and making the service available on the internet.
+Publishing services in CSE typically entails using public DNS and making the service available on the internet.
 However, you may also publish a service that is only available over a service tunnel.

-In this mode, traffic to the application is tunneled AND reverse-proxied.
+In this mode, traffic to the application is tunnelled AND reverse-proxied.
 The primary benefit is that you can assign fine-grained Layer-7 policies for application access in additional to coarse-grainer tunnel policies.

-Review our guide on publishing a service utilizing private DNS to see how to automatically trigger a published service flow for a tunneled resource.
+Review our guide on publishing a service utilizing private DNS to see how to automatically trigger a published service flow for a tunnelled resource.

 Additional Notes